Police-reported crime for selected offences, Canada

 CANSIM table 252-0051.

-Sexual violations against children is a relatively new crime category with only partial data available prior to 2010; therefore, the percentage change from 2004 to 2014 is not shown.
+This is a relatively new crime category with only partial data available prior to 2010, therefore the percentage change from 2005 to 2015 is not shown.

-Includes seven new terrorism violations that were introduced mid-year 2013, as a result of the enactment of Bill S-7 (An Act to amend the Criminal Code, the Canada Evidence Act and the Security of Information Act).
-Therefore, comparisons with previous years should be made with caution.
-Terrorism is a relatively new crime category with only partial data available prior to 2010; therefore, the percentage change from 2004 to 2014 is not shown.
+Includes seven new terrorism violations, which were introduced mid-year 2013 as a result of the enactment of Bill S-7 (An Act to amend the Criminal Code, the Canada Evidence Act and the Security of Information Act).
+An additional terrorism violation code was introduced in late 2015, as a result of the enactment of Bill C-51, Anti-terrorism Act (2015).
+Therefore, comparisons to previous years should be made with caution.
+The percentage change from 2005 to 2015 is not shown.

-In April 2008, the Uniform Crime Reporting Survey began counting violations involving methamphetamines (such as crystal meth) and methylenedioxyamphetamine (MDA) (such as ecstasy) under their own unique violation codes.
-Prior to this, violations involving methamphetamines and MDA were counted within the category of "other drugs."
-Therefore, the percentage changes from 2004 to 2014 for violations involving methamphetamines, MDA or "other drugs" are not shown.
+In April 2008, the Uniform Crime Reporting Survey began counting violations involving methamphetamines (that is, crystal meth) and methylenedioxyamphetamine (MDA) (that is, ecstasy) under their own unique violation codes.
+Prior to this, violations involving methamphetamines and MDA were counted within the category of "other drugs".
+Therefore, the percentage change from 2005 to 2015 for violations involving methamphetamines, MDA or "other drugs" are not shown.